 Androgenetic alopecia is, as its name indicates, due to a genetic predisposition causing an excessive response of androgenic hormones, that is to say male hormones, including testosterone in particular.
 This testosterone during androgenetic alopecia is transformed in excessive quantities into dihydrotestoterone, DHT, by the enzyme 5 alpha reductase, which leads to an alteration of the hair cycle.

 In a person suffering from alopecia we observe a progressive shortening of the anagen phase which is the growth phase.
-This phase lasts less and less long which gives thinner and shorter hair.
-So short, that after a certain time they no longer reach a sufficient length to reach the surface of the skin.
+This phase lasts less and less long, resulting in increasingly thinner and shorter hair.
+So short that after a while they no longer reach a sufficient length to reach the surface of the skin.
 This acceleration of the hair cycle leads to a miniaturization of the hair follicles while the telogen phase which is the resting phase where the hair naturally falls out remains constant or even continues until the day the hair falls out definitively, the hair follicle is dead. .
 Androgenetic alopecia is therefore permanent and affects both men and women.

-Recent studies showing that 650nm red light can have a beneficial effect on hair growth.
-It appears in particular from studies that it stimulates the anagen phase by prolonging it and increases the rate of proliferation in active anagen follicles which therefore results in an increase in the density and diameter of the hair as well as a reduction in hair loss. hair, resulting in clinical improvement of alopecia.
+Recent studies showing that red light at 650nm can have a beneficial effect on hair growth.
+It appears from studies in particular that it stimulates the anagen phase by prolonging it and increases the rate of proliferation in active anagen follicles, which therefore results in an increase in the density and diameter of the hair as well as a reduction in hair loss. hair, leading to clinical improvement of alopecia.

 Benefits of Photobiomodulation for hair

-The exact mechanism of how photobiomodulation works for hair loss is not yet fully known.
-However, this would probably join the operation of the LED face mask, the light would ensure:
+The exact mechanism of how photobiomodulation works for hair loss is not yet fully understood.
+However, this would probably match the operation of the LED mask for the face, the light would ensure:

 - better blood circulation to deliver more nutrients and growth factors to hair follicles for stronger, less brittle and less dull hair

-- a decrease in inflammation that disrupts the hair cycle.
-Inflammations can be caused by internal factors (stress, diseases, etc.) or external factors (pollution, etc.)
+- a reduction in inflammation which disrupts the hair cycle.
+Inflammations can be caused by internal factors (stress, illnesses, etc.) or external factors (pollution, etc.)

 - an increase in cellular energy through the production of ATP: cells have more energy and therefore function better, which supports essential metabolic processes, such as cell proliferation and differentiation.
 This energy boost promotes hair growth by stimulating hair follicle cells and keeping them in the anagen phase for longer.
-This necessarily ensures better growth, better anchoring of the hair, a better cycle.
+This necessarily ensures better growth, better hair anchoring, and a better cycle.